sendgrid/sendgrid-php/USE_CASES.md

 Alternatively, we can post events to a URL of your choice via our [Event Webhook](https://example.com/docs/API_Reference/Webhooks/event.html) about events that occur as Twilio SendGrid processes your email.

+<a name="email-activity"></a>
+# How to Use the Email Activity Feed API

+In order to gain access to the Email Activity Feed API, you must [purchase](https://app.sendgrid.com/settings/billing/addons/email_activity) additional email activity history.
+To learn about Sendgrid's API to download information from the Email Activity feed, get started [here](https://sendgrid.com/docs/API_Reference/Web_API_v3/Tutorials/getting_started_email_activity_api.html).

 <a name="heroku"></a>
 # Deploying to Heroku